vanshi9027/Hashtag-Generater/README.md

  # Hashtag-Generater

-"A simple hashtag generator using HTML, CSS &amp; JavaScript to create hashtags from text.."
+A simple Hashtag Generator built using HTML, CSS, and JavaScript.
+This project allows users to input text, and automatically generates hashtags from the entered words.